Virtual Function Vs Pure Virtual Function In C++ - C++ Programming Tutorial

 • What is pure virtual function?

-A pure virtual function is a virtual function that has no definition within the class.
-Let's understand the concept of pure virtual function through an example.
+A pure abstract function is a virtual function lacking an implementation within the class.
+Let's delve into the idea of pure virtual functions with an illustrative example.

 Characteristics of a pure virtual function